lueschem/lueschem.github.io/_posts/2017-04-25-Cross-Compiling-for-Raspbian.md

 As expected, this was seven times faster than on the Raspberry Pi 3 Model B.

-Now it is really time for the risky part of the game.
+Now it is time for the risky part of the game.
 We copy this library to the Raspberry Pi using ssh and we hope that the subsequent installation will not brick our ssh access:

 ``` bash